Toxic ocean dumps off Southern California: Research and remediation

 In 2017, after studying various approaches to remediation for the Palos Verdes Shelf, the EPA decided to leave the waste in place, and cover it with a layer of sediment.

+In 2019, a team of scientists led by David Valentine from the University of California at Santa Barbara published images of discarded barrels, chemical measurements of DDT in seafloor sediments and sonar maps of seafloor debris, pointing to disposal of DDT and other waste streams near one of the historical disposal sites.

 In 2020, the US Corps of Army Engineers published a study outlining a plan to dredge sediment from Queens Gate Channel (a deep water passage leading into the of Port of Long Beach) and deposit it over the Palos Verdes Shelf.

 In early 2021, a survey of the ocean floor using sonar uncovered more than 25,000 barrel-like objects on the sea floor that possibly contained DDT and other toxic chemicals.
 The mission included a team of 31 scientists and engineers, led by the Scripps Institution of Oceanography and the National Oceanic and Atmospheric Administration.

 In 2023, an expedition led by the Scripps Institution of Oceanography re-surveyed the area, and used high-resolution photography.
 They confirmed the large number of barrels, and the photography revealed a large number of munitions on the ocean floor.

-In 2024, a team of scientists from the University of California at Santa Barbara discovered evidence low-level radioactive waste was dumped in the ocean during the 1960s.
+In 2024, a team of scientists led by David Valentine from the University of California at Santa Barbara discovered evidence low-level radioactive waste was dumped in the ocean during the 1960s.
 The material was probably dumped by California Salvage, a now-defunct company that also dumped DDT in the ocean during the 1960s.